 The accounting function of a small business covers many areas.

-Payroll, account receivable, account payables, taxes, financial statements, and the list goes on and on.
+Payroll, accounts receivable, accounts payable, taxes, financial statements, and the list goes on and on.

-Maintaining good records helps to eliminate a stressful time of trying to gather the necessary documentation for filing tax returns.
+Maintaining good records helps eliminate the stressful time of gathering the necessary documentation for filing tax returns.

 One of the first members of your team should be a credible and responsible accountant.

-Look for an accountant who has the credentials (CPA), specializes in small businesses, and that their services are customer friendly, accurate, and timely.
+Look for an accountant with credentials (CPA), who specializes in small businesses and services that are customer-friendly, accurate, and timely.